 Repository emits event Partition added with

-.
-It includes one CommandSource with value(client-a, cmd-1)
+nodeApayload and sequence number1.
+It includes one CommandSource with value(participation-a, cmd-1) -

 Client receives event and forwards information to editor.